Thursday, May 30, 2013

 I wanted to help but avoided getting in their way.
 They also needed time to grieve and be alone—a tricky balance.

 I was thinking of ways to help.
 Previously, I'd noticed tons of leaves on the back deck.
-So, the next day, I blew it off and tidied the deck.
+So, the next day, I blew it off and tidied it.

 Tuesday, May 21, 2013